 Xerostomia.
 It may sound like a foreign city or faraway planet, but it is actually a name for a very common health condition: dry mouth.

 Most of us have experienced bouts of dry mouth from time to time, such as when we are dehydrated after exercise or are suffering with a cold that leaves us unable to breathe normally.
-However, some people have chronic dry mouth in Fort Lauderdale, FL… and that can quickly lead to a condition called gum disease.
+However, some people have chronic dry mouth in Fort Lauderdale, FL.
+Xerostomia can be caused from many different sources, from being induced from medications: such as antidepressants, antihistamines, and decongestants (1), to radiation therapies (2), and even just as a byproduct of aging (3)!
+Xerostomia may seem like a small side affect to just deal with, but as all knowledgeable dentists know, your mouth is the connection to the rest of your body, and many serious affects can come from this, including gum disease!

 How Dry Mouth Fosters Gum Disease

-There are many reasons your mouth may dry out, including getting older and taking certain medications.
+There are many reasons your mouth may dry out, including getting older and taking certain medications, as previously mentioned.
 Without a constant supply of moisture in the form of saliva, your teeth and gums become breeding grounds for bad bacteria.
 As the bacteria builds between the teeth and gums, those spaces become infected.
 Soft and hard tissues are essentially “eaten away”, and gum disease begins to advance.

 The Stages of Gum Disease